2017 Staffing & Recruiting Firm Marketing/Sales Survey Shows You’re Not Alone!

 Or maybe it’s time to shake things up and spend smarter.
 That doesn’t mean that you’ll necessarily be spending less.
 It means getting the biggest bang for your buck and perhaps even investing more in those activities that deliver a great return.

-In situations where I’m talking to a Managing Partner about reasons for their unhappiness with their marketing/sales ROI, I suspect two culprits at play:
+In situations where we are talking to a Managing Partner about reasons for their unhappiness with their marketing/sales ROI, we suspect two culprits at play:

 - Spending on the wrong activities.
 When was the last time you did a deep dive on your marketing metrics to see the relationship between spending and results?
 If you haven’t done this or it's been awhile, then it’s the first critical step to finding out what works and what needs to be eliminated from the budget.

 You can also tie better ways to spend marketing budget on performance metrics.
 For example, one client ‘s data reveled that only a third of their new business was coming from referrals, which led to shifting more marketing dollars into referral and word of mouth marketing strategies and tactics because this is the lowest hanging fruit for new client acquisition.

 - Marketing/Sales Misalignment.
 We also investigate the relationship (or lack of a relationship) between marketing and sales as a highly likely source of a poor ROI.
 An agreement on shared objectives and goals, lead definitions, lead generation campaigns, collateral materials, responsibilities, and having the right marketing technology in place to track and measure outcomes is fundamental to achieving a higher ROI from the marketing spend.

 There’s a wealth of information about the principles and practices of alignment, like The 5 Pieces of Marketing/Business Development Alignment for Better Leads, Faster Sales that you can see here.